Architects in Wimbledon

 What Architectural Services do Rodic Davidson offer in Wimbledon?

-Rodić Davidson have worked in Wimbledon since the inception of the Practice in 2006.
+Rodić Davidson have worked on projects in Wimbledon since the inception of the Practice in 2006.
 The practice has undertaken many projects in the village such as Corner Cottage.
-There are many Conservation Areas in Wimbledon and the area broadly falls within either London Borough of Merton or the London Borough of Wandsworth.
+There are many Conservation Architecture Areas in Wimbledon and the area broadly falls within either London Borough of Merton or the London Borough of Wandsworth.
 The High Street and adjacent roads in the village lie within the Wimbledon Village Conservation Area.
 This area was one of the first to be designated when Conservation Areas were first created by the Civic Amenities Act of 1967.
 The area was extended in 1976 and then again in 2007.
 The Conservation Area contains a number of distinctive houses and listed buildings and the Conservation Area statement makes specific reference to, ‘the charm, character and uniqueness of the detailing of the buildings and the quality of the streetscape and the open spaces’

 The area is much loved by residents and business owners and local interest and amenity groups abound.
 One example is the Wimbledon Society which is committed to protecting all local amenities and characteristics of the district ‘to promote an interest in local history and wildlife, and to preserve objects of historical and natural interest’.
 The planning and environment committee monitor planning applications, make representations to the council, assess and comment on revisions to planning policies and guidelines.